Everything You Need to Know About Home Inspector Insurance

 Plus, being able to say you’re insured may help you attract new clients.

-What Home Inspection Insurance Does an Inspector Need?
+What are the Home Inspection Insurance Requirements?

 - Errors and omissions insurance.
-Home inspector E&O insurance (sometimes called professional liability insurance) can protect you from the cost of damages and legal fees if someone claims you made a mistake or failed to perform a service and as a result caused them financial harm.
+Home inspector errors and omissions insurance (sometimes called professional liability insurance) can protect you from the cost of damages and legal fees if someone claims you made a mistake or failed to perform a service and as a result caused them financial harm.
 For instance, if you fail to detect a plumbing leak and the new homeowner later discovers extensive water damage from that leak, you may be sued.

 - General liability insurance.
 Also known as commercial liability insurance, this policy covers damages and legal costs associated with injury claims from non-employees (clients, for example), medical expenses associated with these incidents, and damage to others’ property during an inspection.
 So, if you leave a tool behind and a client slips on it and fractures their wrist or the ladder you’re using in an inspection falls over and breaks a light fixture, your insurance can cover related expenses.